emmbryo/quizzie/documentation/tests/manual test cases/quizzie-front.md

 * 3.1.3 verb phrase specific form
 * 3.1.4 vocab specific form
 * 3.1.5 No input field can be left blank
-* 3.1.6 Success message chown on submit
+* 3.1.6 Success message shown on submit
 * 3.1.7 Redirected back to upload question menu
 ### 3.2: Upload question file via UI
+* 3.2.1 Link to open file handler on user machine
+* 3.2.2 Examples of required input should be availabe
+* 3.2.3 Success message shown on submit
+* 3.2.4 Failure message shown on failure
+* 3.2.5 Redirected back to upload question menu

 ## 4. User
 ### 4.1: Register